boot-clj/boot/CONTRIBUTING.md

 Clojars yourself.
 It would then be accessible to Boot users like this:

     boot -d YourName/new new -t app -n my-app

 This task is also available to users programmatically.
 They could use your task via:

 ```clojure
 (set-env! :dependencies '[[YourName/new "1.0.0"]])
 (require '[YourName.new :refer [new]]')
 ```

+## Release Process

+Currently the release process requires that you run everything with Java 7.

+#### Stable Releases

+1. Run the tests via `make test`
+1. Ensure the `version.properties` file contains the correct version number
+1. Running `make deploy` will upload all jars to Clojars
+1. Boot currently uses GitHub releases to serve an initial jarfile:
+    1. Create a release on Github with the version string from `version.properties`
+    1. Attach the file `boot/base/target/base-$NEW_VERSION-jar-with-dependencies.jar` as `boot.jar` to the Github release.
+1. Once that done it's usually a good idea to check that everything uploaded correctly:

+       $ rm -rf ~/.m2/repository/boot; BOOT_VERSION=$NEW_VERSION boot -h

+1. If that works fine it's time to tag the release:

+       $ git tag $NEW_VERSION

+1. Now edit the `version.properties` file to introduce a new release cycle.
+Usually you should bump the least significant version digit.
+An example in which you just released Boot `10.0.0`:

+       $ cat version.properties
+       version=10.0.0
+       $ echo "version=10.0.1-SNAPSHOT" > version.properties

+1. The changelog should then be updated to have all unreleased changes be part of the new release.
+1. Now commit the changes you made to version properties and push everything.
+Don't forget to push the tag!

+       $ git push
+       $ git push --tags

+#### SNAPSHOT Releases

+1. Run the tests via `make test`
+1. Ensure that the `version.properties` contains the expected SNAPSHOT version numbers as per the release process for stable versions
+1. Running `make deploy` will upload all jars to Clojars
+1. Boot currently uses GitHub releases to serve an initial jarfile:
+    1. Create a release on Github with the version string from `version.properties`
+    1. Attach the file `boot/base/target/base-$NEW_VERSION-jar-with-dependencies.jar` as `boot.jar` to the Github release.
+1. Once that is done it's usually a good idea to check that everything uploaded correctly:

+       $ rm -rf ~/.m2/repository/boot ~/.boot/cache/bin/; BOOT_VERSION=$NEW_VERSION boot -h

+1. Since SNAPSHOT releases may change over time there is no need to tag them
+1. After you've done all this it's usually a good idea to tell others in `#boot-dev` on [Slack][slack] so that everyone can help testing

 [api-docs]: https://github.com/boot-clj/boot/tree/master/doc
 [changes]: https://github.com/boot-clj/boot/blob/master/CHANGES.md